-(c) The staffing ratio for primary classes is 1.8 teachers per class, including additional teaching posts led by the increase in teacher-to-class ratio by 0.1 teacher per class starting from the 2017/18 school year.
-Starting from the 2022/23 school year, the additional teaching posts generated from the 0.1 increase in teacher-to-class ratio as from the 2017/18 school year will be included in the calculation of promotion posts.
+(b) The staffing ratio for primary classes is 1.8 teachers per class, including additional teaching posts led by the increase in teacher-to-class ratio by 0.1 teacher per class starting from the 2017/18 school year.
+Starting from the 2022/23 school year, the additional teaching post(s) generated from the 0.1 increase in teacher-to-class ratio as from the 2017/18 school year is/are included in the calculation of promotion posts.

-(d) The number of teachers will be calculated separately for the primary and secondary sections.
-Any decimal teacher entitlement arising from the calculation of the foregoing staffing ratios will be provided as GM and APSM in the secondary and primary sections respectively.
+(c) The number of teachers will be calculated separately for the primary and secondary sections.
+Any decimal teacher entitlement arising from the calculation of the foregoing staffing ratios will be provided as Graduate Master/Mistress (GM) and Assistant Primary School Master/Mistress (APSM) in the secondary and primary sections respectively.
 Schools may keep the fractional teacher posts, which will not be counted towards the calculation of promotion posts or graduate teacher ratio, in the teaching staff establishment.
 Alternatively, schools may opt for encashing the fractional teacher posts calculated at the mid-point salary of GM and APSM respectively.

-The teacher-to-class ratios have embedded the Additional Teachers for All Special Schools that include Resource Teacher for Supportive Educational Programmes, Teacher Librarian and teacher for spilt-class teaching. (updated on 1 September 2022)
+6 The teacher-to-class ratios have embedded the Additional Teachers for All Special Schools that include Resource Teacher for Supportive Educational Programmes, Teacher Librarian and teacher for spilt-class teaching. (updated on 1 September 2022)